Our covert surveillance officers gather evidence for you legally

 Fraud, theft, threats, blackmail, and integrity issues can hugely impact you financially and mentally.
 They may also damage your personal or company reputation, which in turn often leads to a subsequent impact on costs and mental health.

-Our team uses various approaches and techniques, from sophisticated equipment to open source intelligence (OSINT) and from covert surveillance operations to professional interrogations.
+Our highly skilled team, with a background in the (military) police and intelligence services, uses various approaches and techniques, from specialist equipment to open source intelligence (OSINT) and from covert surveillance operations to professional interrogations.
 The objective is to obtain proof for a confrontation or gather evidence that can be used in court.

 The approach we advise and the type of surveillance services we provide depend entirely on your situation and requirements.
 No two cases are alike.
 We are here to help you when you find yourself in despair and have tried everything imaginable yourself, but also when you have a sneaking suspicion.
 Our help can prevent or decrease damages and costs.

 Infinite Risks is very experienced in assisting companies, institutions, and high-net-worth individuals all over the world in their security and trust issues.
-If you would like to talk to a professional about your situation, please get in touch with us.
+If you would like to talk to a professional about your situation or need us directly, please get in touch with us.